Wonton Soup: Proof Structures Under Interventions

 4. Search Core: Centralized and Distributed MCTS

-The search core is one algorithmic family with two execution modes, not two unrelated systems.
 Both modes walk a tactic-conditioned state graph and use compatible logging contracts, so a mode switch changes execution dynamics without changing what downstream analysis reads.

-In distributed mode, multiple local agents operate over a shared frontier.
+Distributed mode is the collective-control layer over that same proof-space morphology.
+Multiple local agents operate over a shared frontier.
 Inflight reservations are used to reduce duplicate expansion pressure, and scheduling controls let us perturb coordination directly: block, delay, reroute, virtual loss, and depth/path bias interventions change who explores what and when.

 Both modes emit compatible tree and trace artifacts, so comparisons can stay within the same analysis contract (*_mcts_tree.json, traces, run summaries) instead of requiring mode-specific postprocess logic.